J.P. Crawford Preview, Player Props: Mariners vs. Rays

-J.P.
-Crawford -- with a slugging percentage of .641 in his past 10 games, including four home runs -- will be in action for the Seattle Mariners versus the Tampa Bay Rays, with Taj Bradley on the hill, on September 8 at 6:40 PM ET.
+On Saturday, J.P.
+Crawford (.500 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners face the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Rays.
+In his previous game he had a hitless performance (0-for-5) against the Rays.

 J.P.
 Crawford Game Info & Props vs. the Rays